insight-platform/Savant/docs/source/advanced_topics/8_ext_systems.rst

 Mixed Circuit
 -------------

 Mixed circuits derive both properties and limitations of capacity circuits and real-time circuits.
-You must craft them carefully, combining `pub/sub` and `dealer/router (req/rep)` sockets where necessary, adding queues and real-time systems to overcome bottlenecks.
+You must develop them carefully, combining `pub/sub` and `dealer/router (req/rep)` sockets where necessary, adding queues and real-time systems to overcome bottlenecks.
 This is a hard topic requiring skills and practice.
 There are no rules of thumb; you must experiment and consider various failure scenarios to design predictably performing circuits.

 Such circuits definitely require skills in developing real-time circuits.